cracked-machine/mmap_diagram/README.md

   -h, --help            show this help message and exit -o OUT, --out OUT     path to the markdown output report file.
 Default: "out/report.md" -l LIMIT, --limit LIMIT
-                        The maximum height for the diagram.
+                        The height for the diagram.
+Please use hex.
 Memory regions exceeding this height will be scaled to fit.
-Please use hex.
-Default: 0x3e8 (1000)
-  -v VOIDTHRESHOLD, --voidthreshold VOIDTHRESHOLD
+Ignored when using JSON file input.
+  -t THRESHOLD, --threshold THRESHOLD
                         The threshold for skipping void sections.
 Please use hex.
-Default: 0x3e8 (1000)
+  -n NAME, --name NAME  Provide a name for the memory map.
+Ignored when JSON file is provided.
+  -f FILE, --file FILE  JSON input file for multiple memory maps (and links) support.
+Please see
+                        doc/example/input.json for help.
 ```

 - Generate five regions called `kernel`, `rootfs`, `dtb`, `uboot` and `uboot-scr` where four of the five regions intersect/collide.
 The default report output path is used.
 Diagram output is shown at the top of the page.